mahindrautela/DINS-SHM/README.md

-# Deep Inverse Neural Surrogates
+# Deep Inverse Neural Surrogates (DINS)
- Model Assisted Deep Learning for Ultrasonic guided wave based damage identification
+ DINS: Deep Learning for Ultrasonic Wuided Wave based Structural Health Monitoring

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 #### This code is a part of the work presented in the paper: